felixb/lambdacd-cron/README.md

 # lambdacd-cron

-A cron for your lambdacd.
+A cron trigger for your [LambdaCD](https://github.com/flosell/lambdacd).

 ## Status